Adult Resources

 Dyslexia Day 2022 1 in 5 Video

-produced by Meagan Swingle and edited by Chris Holcomb for Decoding Dyslexia GA
+Hear encouraging messages from adults with dyslexia to the many 1 in 5.
+This video was produced by Meagan Swingle and edited by Chris Holcomb for Decoding Dyslexia GA.

 Share this page with your friends…